jamestingedwards/a-day-in-the-life/README.md

 - Bathrooms are located on the right out past the lifts
 - In case of emergency, please evacuate the building and meet in The Mill Liquor carpark

+###Who Can I Ask For Help?

+- Anyone!
+  - Ask any other student, we're all here to learn together and have differing experience levels.

+- Coaches!
+  - The coaches are here to make your day enjoyable and to get the most out of it.
+They don't bite either which is nice...

+- Online!
+  - Stackoverflow has human beings that answer questions, try it sometime.
+  - Github repos for gems or other projects have real people behind them.

 ###Code Challenge One (Javascript Racer):